 We received a report from Mitsubishi UFJ Financial Group, Inc. and its joint shareholders via the Report on Large-Volume Shareholders (revised report) submitted to the Kanto Local Finance Bureau on October 4, 2021 indicating the following number of shares held as of September 27, 2021.
-However, we were unable to confirm the actual number of shares held as of the end of the second quarter of the Fiscal Year Ending March 31, 2021, and thus prepared the status of major shareholders above on the basis of the shareholder registry.
+However, we were unable to confirm the actual number of shares held as of March 31, 2022, and thus prepared the status of major shareholders above on the basis of the shareholder registry.